 Photo: Greg Gjerdingen from Willmar, USA / CC BY (https://creativecommons.org/licenses/by/2.0)

-1961’s Best Rock albums sets up a decade of music that was ready to turn the world upside down.
-The water is starting to boil, but we are not there yet.
-The decade is setting up for a battle between genres, artists and record labels as a series of events that unfold in 1961 will have a dramatic effect on music and pop culture for the entire decade and even longer.
-First and foremost, The Beatles begin their legendary Cavern Club gigs.
-The Beatles would play the Cavern club close to three hundred times.
-It was at the Cavern Club when Ringo Star made his first appearance with the group.
+The Beatles would play the Cavern Club close to three hundred times.
+At the Cavern Club, Ringo Star made his first appearance with the group.
 It’s also where The Beatles met Brian Epstein for the first time, an encounter that culminated in Epstein becoming the band’s manager.
-From 1961 to 1963, The Beatles performances at the Cavern Club would transform the group’s sound and persona from a 50s covers group into a mature band of artists learning to write their own material that would soon become legendary.
+From 1961 to 1963, The Beatles performances at the Cavern Club would transform the group’s sound and persona from a 50s covers group into a mature band of artists learning to write their material that would soon become legendary.

 As much as 1961 served as a year in which the formation of the decades’ great artists were still in their initial stages, the year still celebrated the release of some classic songs and albums.
-Some of the 1950s greats were still generating great rock and roll records such as Chuck Berry, Bo Diddley, and Elvis Presley.
+Some of the 1950s greats were still generating outstanding rock and roll records, such as Chuck Berry, Bo Diddley, and Elvis Presley.
 Our favorite son and Bronx neighbor Dion released the album of his career with Runaround Sue.
 The legend of Roy Orbison began with the release of his first two albums.
 And speaking of legends, 1961 showcased the debut of Aretha Franklin’s first album.

 # 25 – Please Mr. Postman – The Marvelettes